Chew/TARDIS-Docs/docs/faqs.md

 - make a new TARDIS
 - use [ARS](ars) to grow a new room

 ## I try to grow a room but the plugin says “There seems to be a block in the way!
-You should be growing out into the void...” {#void}
+You should be growing out into the void...”

 Read the answer [above](#grew), once you’ve done that (and you still want to grow a room manually) make sure the room you are growing from contains a pressure plate in the correct position for the piston door, then place the seed block in the right place — i.e. NOT in the wall.

-## My TARDIS is not generating its own world {#own-world}
+## My TARDIS is not generating its own world

 For best results, follow these steps to set up the plugin to create TARDIS worlds: